We're so excited to partner with you, and look forward to a great semester!

 Give us context.
-We do our best when we have a syllabus, a paper prompt, and an idea of the challenges your class is facing.
-Our instructors have experience with Composition courses, but may not know your particular class.
-We can tailor your classes for a great experience if you communicate the narrative of your class so far.
+We will ask you for a syllabus, a paper prompt, and an idea of the challenges your class is facing.
+We will tailor your classes for the best outcomes if you communicate the trajectory of your class so far.

 Follow-up.
 Consult with your library instructor to determine how they will be assessing your library instruction classes.
 Together, determine if there are any assessment measures you might launch later in the semester to close the loop and ensure student learning.